Skip to main content

 • Advanced: Mostly hard questions

-• As students answer questions correctly, the system gradually increases the challenge, and conversely, if they struggle, it offers easier questions, ensuring they are always working at a level that is appropriate for their skill level.
+• As students answer questions correctly, Albert gradually increases the challenge.
+If students answer questions incorrectly, Albert asks easier questions to ensure they are always working at the appropriate skill level.

 Tracking Student Progress